jawah/niquests/README.md

 ## Why did we pursue this?

 For many years now, **Requests** has been frozen.
-Being left in a vegetative state and not evolving, tihs blocked millions of developers from using more advanced features.
+Being left in a vegetative state and not evolving, this blocked millions of developers from using more advanced features.

 We don't have to reinvent the wheel all over again, HTTP client **Requests** is well established and really pleasant in its usage.
 We believe that **Requests** has the most inclusive and developer friendly interfaces.